 1) Opening prayer

-God of the poor and the humble, we thank you today for choosing Mary as the Virgin Mother of Jesus, your Son.
-Her faith and willing service opened the way to your new world.
-Dispose us to seek your will and to cooperate with your plans, that we too, like Mary, may give to the world its Saviour, Jesus Christ, your Son and our Lord.
+God of the poor and the humble, we thank You today for choosing Mary as the Virgin Mother of Jesus, your Son.
+Her faith and willing service opened the way to Your new world.
+Dispose us to seek Your will and to cooperate with Your plans, that we too, like Mary, may give to the world its Savior, Jesus Christ, your Son and our Lord.

-• The visit of the Angel to Mary reminds us of the visit of God to different women of the Old Testament: Sarah, mother of Isaac (Gen 18, 9-15), Anne, mother of Samuel (1 Sam 1, 9-18), the mother of Samson (Jg 13, 2-5).
+• The visit of the Angel to Mary reminds us of the visit of God to different women of the Old Testament: Sarah, mother of Isaac (Gen 18: 9-15), Anne, mother of Samuel (1 Sam 1: 9-18), the mother of Samson (Jg 13: 2-5).
 To all of them was announced the birth of a son with an important mission in the realization of God’s plan. • The account begins with the expression “in the sixth month”.
 It is the sixth month of the pregnancy of Elizabeth.
-The concrete need of Elizabeth, a woman advanced in age who is expecting her first son with the risk of delivery, this is the background of all this episode.
-Elizabeth is mentioned at the beginning (Lk 1, 26) and at the end of the visit of the angel (Lk 1, 36.39). • The angel says: “Rejoice, you who enjoy God’s favour, the Lord is with you”!.
-Similar words were said also to Moses (Ex 3, 12), to Jeremiah (Jer 1, 8), to Gideon (Jg 6, 12) and to other persons with an important mission in God’s plan.
-Mary is surprised at the greeting and tries to understand the significance of those words.
-She is realistic.
-She wants to understand.
-She does not accept just any inspiration. • The angel answers: “Do not be afraid!”
-Just as it happened in the visit of the angel to Zechariah, here also the first greeting of God is always: “Do not be afraid!”.
-Immediately the angel recalls the promises of the past which will be fulfilled thanks to the son who will be born and who has to receive the name of Jesus.
-He will be called the Son of the Most High and in him will be realized the Kingdom of God.
-This is the explanation of the angel in such a way that Mary is not afraid. • Mary is aware of, knows the mission which she is about to receive, but she continues to be realistic.
+The need of Elizabeth, a woman advanced in age who is expecting her first son with the risk of delivery, is the background of this episode.
+Elizabeth is mentioned at the beginning (Lk 1: 26) and at the end of the visit of the angel (Lk 1: 36-39). • The angel says: “Rejoice, you who enjoy God’s favor, the Lord is with you”!.
+Similar words were also said to Moses (Ex 3: 12), to Jeremiah (Jer 1: 8), to Gideon (Jg 6: 12) and to other people with an important mission in God’s plan.
+Mary is surprised at the greeting and tries to understand the significance of these words.
+She is realistic and wants to understand.
+She does not accept just any invitation. • The angel answers: “Do not be afraid!”
+Just as it happened in the visit of the angel to Zechariah, the first greeting of God is always: “Do not be afraid!”.
+The angel recalls the promises of the past which will be fulfilled thanks to the son who will be born and who is to receive the name of Jesus.
+He will be called the Son of the Most High and in Him will be realized the Kingdom of God.
+This is the explanation of the angel in such a way that Mary is not afraid. • Mary is aware of the mission which she is about to receive, but she continues to be realistic.
 She does not allow herself to be drawn by the greatness of the offer, and observes her condition.
 She analyses the offer according to certain criteria which she has available.
-Humanly speaking, it was not possible: “But how can this come about, I have no knowledge of man?” • The angel explains that the Holy Spirit, present in God’s Word since the Creation (Genesis 1, 2), is capable to realize things which seem impossible.
-This is why, the Holy One who will be born from Mary will be called Son of God.
+Humanly speaking, it was not possible: “But how can this come about, I have no knowledge of man?” • The angel explains that the Holy Spirit, present in God’s Word since the creation (Genesis 1: 2), is capable of things which seem impossible.
+This is why, the Holy One who will be born of Mary will be called Son of God.
 The miracle repeats itself up until today.
-When the Word of God is accepted by the poor, something new happens, thanks to the force of the Holy Spirit!
-Something new and surprising such as a son is born of a virgin or a son is born to a woman of advanced age, like Elizabeth, of whom all said that she was barren, that she could not have children!
+When the Word of God is accepted by the poor, something new happens, thanks to the will of the Holy Spirit!
+Something new and surprising, such as a son born of a virgin or a son born to a woman of advanced age, like Elizabeth, whom everyone said was barren and could not have children!
 And the angel adds: “See, your cousin Elizabeth also, in her old age, has conceived a son, and she whom people called barren is now in her sixth month, for nothing is impossible to God”. • The response of the angel clarifies everything for Mary, and she surrenders: “Behold, I am the handmaid of the Lord, may it be done to me according to your word”.
 Mary uses for herself the title of Servant, Handmaid of the Lord.
-This title of Isaiah, which represents the mission of the people not as a privilege, but rather as a service to the other people (Is 42, 1-9; 49, 3-6).
+This title of Isaiah, which represents the mission of the people not as a privilege, but rather as a service to the other people (Is 42:1-9, 49:3-6).
 Later Jesus will define his mission as a service: “I have not come to be served, but to serve!”
-(Mt 20, 28).
-He learnt this from his Mother!
+(Mt 20:28).
+He learned this from His mother!